Audio sits in a content sweet spot.

-The magic of audio is that it is as engaging as video but is suitable for going deep into a topic like text.
+The magic of audio is that it is (at least) as engaging as video but suitable for going deep into a topic like text.
 This creates a valuable experience around your brand.

-You don’t need your eyes to listen so your audience can consume your content while commuting, exercising or doing chores.
+Listening doesn’t require eyeballs so your audience can consume your content while commuting, exercising or doing routine tasks, like working at the bench.
 Often that means they also have the mental bandwidth to think about what they are hearing.
-You are reaching them when their mind is open to new ideas.
+You’ll be reaching them when their mind is open to new ideas.

 Audio makes content creation easier